shimahm/Triticale-Restitution-GWAS-Full-Pipeline-and-Workflow-Documentation/README.md

-# Triticale Restitution GWAS: Full Pipeline and Workflow Documentation
+# Triticale Restitution GWAS: Complete Pipeline & Workflow Documentation

 ## Overview

-This repository contains the complete workflow for Genome-Wide Association Study (GWAS) on restitution traits in triticale.
-It covers data preparation, GWAS analysis, postprocessing significant marker results, annotation with sequences, and BLAST for marker mapping to reference genomes.
-The process utilizes **Python** for data manipulation & BLAST, and **R** for GWAS and linkage disequilibrium calculations.
+This repository provides a comprehensive workflow for conducting Genome-Wide Association Studies (GWAS) on restitution traits in triticale.
+It covers all steps from initial data preparation, GWAS analysis, postprocessing of significant marker results, functional annotation, and BLAST mapping of markers to reference genomes.
+The workflow leverages **Python** for data manipulation, sequence annotation, and BLAST, and **R** for GWAS and linkage disequilibrium analysis.

 ---